nashville-software-school/bangazon-inc/book-3-web-api/chapters/POWER_OF_REPO_INTERFACES.md

 It's more accurate to say the database holds the  _state_ of our system, and that state may change over time.

 As you might imagine, it's often useful to see the _previous_ states of a system.
 What did the database look like yesterday?
 Last week?
 Two years ago?
-This knowledge could be useful for debugging, for tracking trends, for investigating security breeches, and lots of other things.
+This knowledge could be useful for debugging, for tracking trends, for investigating security breaches, and lots of other things.

 There are many approaches to tracking changes to a database.
 In this exercise we're going to touch on an over-simplified implementation of one of the simpler techniques - writing to an _audit table_.